iPwnXX/OSProj2/report.md

 struct list_elem *iter, *next;
 ```
 ### algorithm
++ `setup_stack()`
-the key alogirhtm in argument passing is to parse and seperate the command and parameters passing in by deliminating white space. and set up a stack in memory to save argument in right order. in process_execute() we split the string of command and argument, which is used for thread name and the input of start_process() & setup_stack(). the commond name can be obtained from thread->name.
+   + the key alogirhtm in argument passing is to parse and seperate the command and parameters passing in by deliminating white space. and set up a stack in memory to save argument in right order. in process_execute() we split the string of command and argument, which is used for thread name and the input of start_process() & setup_stack(). the commond name can be obtained from thread->name.
 And then in setup_stack(), the argument is written in reverse order for each string into stack and append  \0 for each argument. \*esp is the stack pointer originally initialled with PHASE_BASE and moved top down. each time get the strlength and move \*esp - strlengh and use memcpy to save the splitted string pattern. the argc is number of argument in 4 bytes. each string token is pushed downward in the page during scan of *file_name* while decreasing the \*esp.

 ### synchronization